alankent/magento2devbox-skeleton/README.md

 * Install a recent version of Docker from http://docker.com/.
 Docker is available for Windows, Mac, and Linux.
-* As part of the Docker installation process, on Windows 10 you may need to turn on Hyper-V and then grant Docker access to the `C:` drive for Docker to mount volumes correctly.
+* As part of the Docker installation process on Windows 10, you may need to turn on Hyper-V and then grant Docker access to the `C:` drive for Docker to mount volumes correctly.
 This is described in the Docker documentation.
 * On Windows, it can be useful to install "Git Bash" (https://git-for-windows.github.io/).
-As well as Git, it includes a terminal emulator as well as a useful collection of Linux commands.
+As well as Git, it includes SSH, an xterm terminal emulator, and a useful collection of commonly used Linux commands.

 ## Setting Up a New Environment